A Saudi court has given a punishment of 1 year and 5 months in Jail + SR 5,000 fine + deportation + lifetime ban for presenting fake documents.

-The man has been charged with forging his Ph.D. degree which he claimed to have received in internal medicine.
-The Al Watan local daily stated that the expatriate in question was able to work with the forged medical certification degree at a privately owned dispensary in Jeddah.
+The man has been charged with forging his Ph.D. in internal medicine.
+He was working with the forged medical certification degree at a privately owned dispensary in Jeddah for 7 months.

-The convicted man stated that he had indeed studied medicine in his own country for a year; however, he had to quit it due to some personal reasons which had prevented him from continuing on with his studies.
+The convicted man stated that he had indeed studied medicine in his own country for a year.
+However, he had to quit it due to some personal reasons which prevented him from continuing with his studies.

 He also stated that he had contacted a professional certificate forgery back in his own country and had asked him to forge for him a fake Ph.D.
 Degree in internal medicine, and then supplied him with all of the necessary data which also included his personal identification photograph.

-The convict then stated that the forger demanded an amount of SAR 2000 in order to forge the certificate.
-He added that he had received the fake degree successfully and was thereafter able to obtain employment at a privately owned dispensary in Jeddah where he was receiving a handsome salary.
+He added that he had received the fake degree for only SR 2,000 and was able to obtain employment at a privately owned dispensary in Jeddah.

 Source: Saudi Gazette